walkerle/phase-3-sql-table-relations-associating-tables-with-foreign-keys/README.md

 # Table Relations

+## Overview

+In this lesson, we'll relate data from one table to data from another table using foreign keys.

 ## Objectives

-1. Relate table data to data from another table using foreign keys.
+1. Associate two data tables using a foreign key column
+2. Determine which of the two tables you're associating together will take in a foreign key column

 ## Why Relate Tables?